-Also note that the payload must not affect the center of gravity (CG) of the aircraft. -> The CG shall not change by different amounts of payload.
+Be aware that the payload might affect the center of gravity (CG) of the aircraft.
+The stability and controllability have to be calculated for all extreme CG positions. (see 4.4.11)

 See section 6.4 for measurements of the size of the blood bags.